NICMx/Jool/docs/en/intro-xlat.md

 ![Network: SIIT-traditional](../images/intro/traditional/network.svg)

-The idea is to simply remove a <span class="traditional-prefix">prefix</span> (in this case, <span class="traditional-prefix">2001:db8::/96</span>) while translating from IPv6 to IPv4, and prepend it in the other direction:
+The idea is to simply remove a <span class="traditional-prefix">prefix</span> while translating from IPv6 to IPv4, and prepend it in the other direction:

 ![Packet flow: SIIT-traditional](../images/intro/traditional/flow.svg)